ffnord/meshviewer/README.md

       { "site": "ffal", "name": "Atlantis" }
     ]

-# Dependencies
+# Building a minimized version

+Consider using a [precompiled tarball](http://petabyteboy.de:8090/job/plumpudding_meshviewer/lastSuccessfulBuild/artifact/build.zip) of the latest and greatest master commit

+## Build dependencies

 - npm
 - bower
 - grunt-cli
 - Sass (>= 3.2)

-# Installing dependencies
+## Installing dependencies

 Install npm and Sass with your package-manager.
 On Debian-like systems run: